PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 A direct approach is the best way to find a job

-You can increase your chances of getting a job by finding out who manages your local golf course, club, sportsground or racetrack, and approaching them directly.
+Find out who manages your local golf course, club, sportsground or racetrack, and approach them directly.

 The best time to get work experience is spring and autumn when maintenance work is highest, and when hundreds of temporary workers are taken on by sportsgrounds.
 If you enjoy the work, like operating machinery and can show that you are reliable, you are likely to be asked to stay on permanently and be offered an apprenticeship in sports turf management.

-Those with an understanding of occupational safety and health, and who have a Growsafe and/or Agrichemical Approved Handler Certificate from their experience in the farming or horticultural sectors will have an advantage.
+It will also help if you have an understanding of occupational safety and health, and a Growsafe and/or Agrichemical Approved Handler Certificate (from experience in farming or horticulture).

 Types of employers varied